Iash5225/Project/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+The project brief is linked [here](https://teaching.csse.uwa.edu.au/units/CITS3403/) however the goal was tio build a general daily game similar to Wordle

+The primary principles that were the key focus of our game are as follows :

+ + **Engaging**, so that it looks good and a user wants to play it every day.
+ + **Challenging**, so the user feels a sense of achievement
+ + **Intuitive**, so that it is easy for a user to access

+As wordle as is a highly popular game, we decided to to capitalise on the aspect of inputing words.
+Upon research we found that a blend of Tetris and Wordle could be possible.
+As the game is played, randomly generated letters will drop from the top and will begin to stack up at the bottom of the grid.
+It is up to the user to clear as much letters as they can by trying to fomulate a word to be submitted,by using either their keyboard or by clicking on the letters on the screen.
+The game will finish when the pile reaches to the top.

 <p align="right">(<a href="#top">back to top</a>)</p>